Awards

 As Queensland’s major publishing house, one of Australia’s leading literary publishers and a key supporter of new Australian authors, UQP is proud to publish the award-winning manuscripts of the Queensland Literary Awards (QLA) Glendower Award for an Emerging Queensland Writer.

 UQP has partnered with the Queensland Government to open up career pathways and exciting opportunities for emerging writers and celebrate their work.
-For almost 20 years, UQP has been committed to publishing the winning manuscripts and mentoring Queensland writers in the early stages of their careers.
+For over 20 years, UQP has been committed to publishing the winning manuscripts and mentoring Queensland writers in the early stages of their careers.
 Our focus is on growing this program and building the profile of emerging Australian writers nationally and internationally.

 UQP is proud of the fact that many winners of the QLA Glendower Award have gone on to achieve notable writing careers as a result of this important collaboration.